 Any bike from “Aprila’s” to “Zundapp’s” that are capable of highway speeds are welcome.

 If interested email [email protected] give your e-mail, or phone # and model of bike.
-If there is enough interest over several weeks, I will set up the first meet.
+If there is enough interest over several weeks, he will set up the first meet.

 Porsche Enthusiasts of the Glade sought